bradkyle/Qex/README.md

 store uses stateful kubernetes containers with replication for each pod

 historic orders (that have been cancelled/removed from view by client) will be stored to redundant storage

+validation etc is done with the services dir

+// TODO add event queue with attributes set for fast reading!!!, group events to be fed into the engine by type and ingress time

+// TODO differentiate write and read queries